packd-core/packs-hackathon/README.md

 yarn hardhat mint:erc721 --account 0x....01 --tokenaddress 0x....02 --tokenid 0 --network localhost
 ```

-Replace the account with your own, and the tokenid with the desired token id.
-Increment the token id to mint more tokens.
+Replace the account with your own, and the tokenaddress with the address of the deployed ERC721 contract.
+Tokenid is optional, default is 0.
+Increment it to mint more tokens.

 ## DEV NOTES